What is an ASBO?

 Anti-Social Behaviour Orders were a key part of the Crime and Disorder Act 1998 and came into force on 1 April 1999.
 Since modified, by the Police Reform Act 2002 and the Anti-Social Behaviour Act 2003, orders ban individuals from entering certain areas or carrying out specific acts for a minimum period of two years (see Home Office website).

-An application for an ASBO can be made to a magistrate by police forces (including the British transport police), local authorities, housing action trusts and registered social landlords and imposed on the individual deemed guilty of "anti-social behaviour".
-This is defined, by a Government guide to ASBOs on their crime reduction website, as
+An application for an ASBO can be made to a magistrate by police forces (including the British transport police), local authorities, housing action trusts and registered social landlords and imposed on an individual whose behavious is deemed to be "anti-social."
+This was defined by a government guide to ASBOs on their crime reduction website as:

 "behaviour which causes or is likely to cause harassment, alarm or distress to one or more people who are not in the same household as the perpetrator"